All Important Usages Of Delexical Verb ‘Give’

 3. Celebrities usually give flying kiss to their fans.

-D. We use delexical verb ‘give’ when we do talkings like interview, lecture, speech, warning etc. Give a look at the examples below :
+D. We use delexical verb give when we do talking like interview, lecture, speech, warning etc. Give a look at the examples below :

 1. We usually love to ‘give lectures’ instead of doing actual work.

-2. The PM yesterday gave a strong speech to the nation, signalling a big shift in tackling corruption.
+2. The PM yesterday gave a strong speech to the nation, signaling a big shift in tackling corruption.

 3. I have to give a speech at the office meeting tomorrow as the meet relates to my department.

-4. Our boss gave an interview last night to the Independent TV hosted by anchor Farjana Kabir.
+4. Our boss gave an interview last night on Independent TV hosted by anchor Lily Bash.

-E. We use this verb also when we do hit-like actions such as punch, kick, blow, push, knock etc. See the examples :
+E. We use give also when we do hit-like actions such as punch, kick, blow, push, knock etc. See the examples below :

 1. Yesterday a junior gave me a strong push when he was going down the stairs at speed.